Autonomous AI AgentsModule 2

 Homework: The Self-Correcting Coder

 Design an Autogen system that: (1) Writes a Python function (2) Runs a test on it (3) If the test fails, the agent must read the error and fix the code autonomously.
-Use Gemini 2.5 Flash as the model (cheaper than GPT-4 for Pakistani developers).
+Use Gemini 2.5 Flash as the model (cheaper than GPT-4 for Pakistani developers on a budget — approximately PKR 0.50 per iteration vs. PKR 5+ for GPT-4).

 Lesson Summary

-Includes hands-on practice labHomework assignment included2 runnable code examples5-question knowledge check below
+Includes hands-on practice labHomework assignment included5 runnable code examples5-question knowledge check below

 Quiz: Autogen Conversational Agents